 - (g) Inspection.
 Inspection of a project for which a loan has been made under this act may be performed by qualified personnel of the Department of Environment and Natural Resources or may be performed by qualified engineers registered in this State approved by the Department of Environment and Natural Resources.
 No person shall be approved to perform inspections who is an officer employed by the local government unit to which the loan was made or who is an owner, officer, employer, or agent of a contractor or subcontractor engaged in the construction of the project for which the loan was made.
 For the purpose of payment of inspection fees, inspection services shall be included in the term "cost" as used in this act. - (h) Rules.
 The State Treasurer, the Local Government Commission, and the Department of Environment and Natural Resources may adopt, modify, and repeal rules necessary for the administration of their respective duties under this act.
 Uniform rules may be jointly adopted where feasible and desirable, and no rule, jointly adopted, may be modified or revoked except upon concurrence of all agencies involved. - (i) Federal Grants and Loans.
-In order to carry out the purposes of this act to secure the greatest possible benefits to the citizens of this State of the funds appropriated, the State Treasurer, the Local Government Commission, and the Department of Environment and Natural Resources shall adopt rules and criteria, not inconsistent with provisions of this act, as are necessary and appropriate to conform to regulations for federal grants and loans for any of the purposes set forth in this act. - (j) Report by Department of Environment and Natural Resources.
-The Department of Environment and Natural Resources shall prepare and file each year on or before July 31 with the Joint Legislative Commission on Governmental Operations and the Fiscal Research Division a report for the preceding fiscal year concerning the allocation and making of loans authorized by this act.
-The report shall set forth for the preceding fiscal year: - (1) Itemized and total allocations of loans authorized and unallocated funds for the loan program as of the end of the preceding fiscal year;
+In order to carry out the purposes of this act to secure the greatest possible benefits to the citizens of this State of the funds appropriated, the State Treasurer, the Local Government Commission, and the Department of Environment and Natural Resources shall adopt rules and criteria, not inconsistent with provisions of this act, as are necessary and appropriate to conform to regulations for federal grants and loans for any of the purposes set forth in this act. - Report by Department of Environment and Natural Resources.
+Department of Environment and Natural Resources shall prepare and file each year on or before July 31 with the Joint Legislative Commission on Governmental Operations and the Fiscal Research Division a report for the preceding fiscal year concerning the allocation and making of loans authorized by this act.
+The report shall set forth for the preceding fiscal year: - Itemized and total allocations of loans authorized and unallocated funds (1) for the loan program as of the end of the preceding fiscal year; - Identification of each loan agreement entered into by the State during (2) the preceding fiscal year and the total amount of loans authorized by such loan agreements;